 At the WCC, we aim to center voices that historically have been silenced.
 We strongly encourage folx of marginalized genders, identities, and backgrounds as well as allies committed to this mission to apply!
 This is a great opportunity to get involved with the WCC, learn about Stanford, explore ideas around gender equity and social justice, and develop friendships with a cohort of interns and staff members at the WCC.

 Passionate about the WCC's mission of promoting scholarship, leadership, and activism in the Stanford community

 Strong teamwork and communication skills

 2-3 hours with the WCC per week working with a WCC student staff member

-Participation in an Intern Project during Winter or Spring Quarter
+Participation in one Intern Project during the school year.

 Presence at 1-2 WCC event per quarter (or more)

-*Note: WCC internship is unpaid.
-However, the internship is Federal Work-Study eligible or interns can choose to gain one unit a quarter for three quarters with the Feminist, Gender, and Sexuality Studies Department.
+**Note: WCC internships are Federal Work-Study eligible or interns can choose to gain one unit a quarter for three quarters with the Feminist, Gender, and Sexuality Studies Department.